Yashiru/Nashi/README.md

-# Nashi

-HOW TO USE SERVICES
+# HOW TO USE SERVICES

 SpeechRecognition service: